mmn80/feed-reader/src/FeedReader/DB_info.md

   collect updates to the update list
 end:
   with master lock:
-    check new transactions in master:
-      if they contain updated/deleted DIDs that clash with read list, abort if they contain deleted DIDs that clash with update list, abort if they contain updated DIDs that clash with update list, abort or ignore based on policy
+    check new transactions in master (both pending and completed): if they contain updated/deleted DIDs that clash with read list, abort if they contain deleted DIDs that clash with update list, abort if they contain updated DIDs that clash with update list, abort or ignore based on policy
     allocate space and update gaps accordingly
-    update logPos, logSize, transLog
+    add new transaction based on the update list to logPend update logPos, logSize
     logPos' := logPos + trans size
     write to transaction log:
       increase file size if < logPos'